Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

 Quantum chromodynamics (QCD) predicts a quark-gluon plasma (QGP) phase at extremely high temperature and/or density, consisting of deconfined quarks and gluons.
 Over the past twenty years, heavy quarkonia production in hot and dense nuclear matter has been a topic attracting growing interest.
-In relativistic heavy-ion collisions the $c\bar{c}$ bound state is subject to dissociation due to the color screening and the change of binding potential in the deconfined medium.
-As a consequence, the production of $J/\psi$ is expected to be suppressed, and such suppression has been proposed as a signature of QGP formation \cite{colorscreen}.
+In relativistic heavy-ion collisions the $c\bar{c}$ bound state is subject to dissociation due to the color screening effect in the deconfined medium.
+As a consequence, the production of $J/\psi$ is expected to be suppressed compared to proton+proton ($p+p$) collisions scaled by number of binary collisions, and such suppression has been proposed as a signature of QGP formation \cite{colorscreen}.
 However, the $J/\psi$ suppression observed in experiments \cite{Abreu:2000xe,PhysRevLett.98.232301,Adare:2007gn,Zebo:2012,Alice:2012} can also be affected by additional cold \cite{Johnson:2000ph,Guzey:2004zp} and hot \cite{Baier:2000mf,Gavin:1996fe,Thews05,Thews06,Andronic06,Capella07} nuclear effects.
-In particular the recombination of $J/\psi$ from a thermalized charm quark and its antiquark has not been unambiguously established experimentally \cite{Thews05,Thews06,Andronic06,Capella07}.
-By measuring $J/\psi$ azimuthal anisotropy, especially its second Fourier coefficient $v_{2}$ (elliptic flow), one may disentangle $J/\psi$ from direct pQCD processes and from recombination. $J/\psi$ produced from direct pQCD processes, which do not have initial collective motion, should have little azimuthal preference.
+In particular the recombination of $J/\psi$ from a thermalized charm quark and its antiquark \cite{Thews05,Thews06,Andronic06,Capella07} has not been unambiguously established experimentally at the top RHIC energy.
+By measuring $J/\psi$ azimuthal anisotropy, especially its second Fourier coefficient $v_{2}$ (elliptic flow), one may infer the relative contribution of $J/\psi$ from direct pQCD processes and from recombination. $J/\psi$ produced from direct pQCD processes, which do not have initial collective motion, should have little azimuthal preference.
 In non-central collisions, the produced $J/\psi$ will then gain limited azimuthal anisotropy from azimuthally different absorption due to the different path lengths in azimuth.
 On the other hand, $J/\psi$ produced from recombination of thermalized charm quarks will inherit the flow of charm quarks, exhibiting considerable flow.